-Thanks to Dave Cheer, board member and volunteer, for looking after the bluebirds boxes.
-Here is a little report about Dave amazing work this year:
+Thanks to Dave Cheer, board member and volunteer, for looking after the Bluebird boxes.
+Here is a little report about Dave’s amazing work this year:

-- 40 bluebirds boxes were put out/repaired in the spring 2016.
+- 40 Bluebird boxes were put out/repaired in the spring 2016.

-- Bird nests were found in 27 of the bluebirds boxes.
+- Bird nests were found in 27 of the Bluebird boxes.